googlearchive/backbonefire/README.md

 ```

 ### fetch()
-In a collection with the `firebase` property defined, calling `fetch` will
+In a collection with the `url` property defined, calling `fetch` will
 retrieve data from Firebase update the collection with its contents.

 ``` js